dtzxporter/dtzxporter/README.md

 </p>

 <h2 align="center">I'm DTZxPorter, but feel free to call me Nick 🖥️🖱️</h2>
-<p align="center">I am a full stack software engineer and expert reverse engineer in the USA.
-I have professional experience designing large scale microservices and mesh systems as well as experience in cable modem and router industry.
-I also have extensive knowledge deploying and managing infrastructure on AWS/DO.
-I also have a lot of experience with Rust ⚙️.</p>
+<p align="center">I am a highly skilled software engineer with expertise in both full-stack development and reverse engineering, based in the USA.
+My professional background includes designing complex microservices and mesh systems at a large scale, with additional experience in the cable modem and router industry.
+I possess extensive expertise in deploying and managing infrastructure on AWS and DigitalOcean.
+Furthermore, I am well-versed in Rust ⚙️ and have utilized it extensively.
+I specialize in creating tools for extracting assets from popular video games.</p>

 ---